 - a.
-In conjunction with the NCEM Emergency Services Branch, monitor potential emergencies that may require the deployment of state law enforcement resources in support of the affected law enforcement agencies. - b.
-Provide additional law enforcement resources to impacted areas.
+Monitor potential emergencies that may require the deployment of state law enforcement resources in support of the affected law enforcement agencies. - b.
+Coordinate requests for resources from all state agencies. - c.
+Provide additional law enforcement resources to impacted areas as necessary. - d.
+Request federal assistance as required.